nflverse/nflreadr/README.md

 <!-- badges: end -->

-nflreadr is a low-level package for downloading data from nflverse repositories.
+nflreadr is a minimal package for downloading data from nflverse repositories.
 It includes caching, optional progress updates, and data dictionaries.